Disruptors or Leading the Charge to Grow and Improve Jobs?

 Sharing the Spoils

-We’re learning more every month about what’s working and what’s not as we work through an expanding set of workshops and use cases with our clients on Acadia projects.
+We’re learning more every month about what’s working and what’s not as we work through an expanding set of workshops and use cases with our customers on Acadia projects.
 Whether Acadia is a good fit for you and your organization or not, we’re happy to share what we’re learning if it helps create more and better jobs for our friends, neighbors and community members.
 Reach out if you want to compare notes or learn more about what we’re up to.